 Although it might have been just a one-time appearance, Katy Perry was beyond electric when she took over Oxford for College Game Day at Ole Miss.
 The pop star completely stole the show with her college football picks and even had a great time at the bars.
 This is not up for debate.

 Mississippi State Bulldogs: John Grisham

-A Mississippi State University graduate, the famous author is also a huge baseball fan and is still a fan of the Bulldogs baseball team.
+A Mississippi State University grad, the famous author is also a huge baseball fan and is still a fan of the Bulldogs baseball team.
 He’s even written about it for the book Dudy Noble Field: A Celebration of MSU Baseball.
 He sits courtside at Virginia Cavaliers basketball games these days, but his allegiance will always be with MSU.